By Glen C. Strathy

 Some of the more sophisticated writing apps can generate plot points, or "flesh out" scenes that feel underwritten.

-What you must bear in mind is that AI apps are generic in their output, because they are based on patterns discerned from large amounts of existing human writing.
+What you must bear in mind is that the output of AI apps is generic, because they are based on patterns discerned from large amounts of existing human writing.
+Even if the output is based on writers in your genre who wrote for your audience, it's generic.

 If your prose is below average (and whose first draft isn't?), an AI can spot opportunities where your prose deviates from average professional prose.
 It can also suggest revisions to make your prose more seem more professional.
 All well and good.